ncatlab/nlab-content/pages/1/8/0/0/81/content.md

 The relation to mathematics is typically the stronger the more one turns to _fundamental physics_ (e.g. [[fundamental particles]]) and away from [[complex systems]] or else the more one coarse-grains irregular complex behaviour and studies [[statistical physics|statistical]] aspects in [[statistical physics]].

-The present most fundamental understanding of the physics of the observable universe is summarized in [[models (in theoretical physics)]] called
+The present most fundamental understanding of the physics of the observable universe is based on [[quantum physics]] and summarized in [[models (in theoretical physics)]] called

 1. the [[standard model of particle physics]]